Silk Stocking District

 411 East St S

-1904; Victorian, 2 stories, frame, modest Eastlake trim.
+1904; Victorian, 2 stories, frame, modest Eastlake trim

 Built by Hugh McElderry for Probate Judge William Thornton, the elaborate trim work in the Carpenter's Gothic home exhibits well-executed craftmanship.
-When the Union Army under Gen John Croxton was passing through Talladega, Judge Thornton persuated the General to extinguish fires set in the courthouse by giving him a Masonic sign.
+When the Union Army under Gen John Croxton was passing through Talladega, Judge Thornton persuaded the General to extinguish fires set in the courthouse by giving him a Masonic sign.

 29